Skip to main content

 Open

 The Navy concurred with this recommendation.
-According to an action plan provided to us in February of 2024, the Marine Corps has already taken a number of actions to address this recommendation, to include holding several meetings to specifically discuss new initiatives to address these challenges.
-The Marine Corps identified that it is also creating a new Tactical Vehicle Off-Road Instructor Military Occupational Specialty to help manage commands' licensing requirements and driver training needs.
-The Marine Corps estimates that this action will be completed in June of 2024.
+According to an action plan provided to us in August 2024, the Marine Corps has already taken a number of actions to address this recommendation, to include holding several meetings to specifically discuss new initiatives to address these challenges.
+The Marine Corps also made the decision to reestablish a tactical vehicle licensing examiner Military Occupational Specialty to help manage commands' vehicle driver licensing requirements, driver qualifications and all-weather, off-road training needs.
+The Marine Corps estimates that this action will be completed by September 2025.
 By taking these actions the Marine Corps will improve tactical driver training, as recommended by GAO in July 2021.

 Department of the Army The Secretary of the Army, in consultation with the Chief of Staff of the Army, should ensure that the Army evaluates the extent to which its ranges and training areas are fulfilling responsibilities to identify and communicate hazards to units.
 If the responsibilities are not being carried out, the Army should determine if existing workarounds are adequate or if additional resources should be applied to fulfill these responsibilities.
 (Recommendation 7)